Tea

 Tea was always a big part of my life.

-As probably is the case with many in the Western world, I started with black tea, in China is known as red tea.
-After trying nearly all types of tea I settled on Pu-erh tea, in China is often referred to as black tea.
+Like many in the Western world, I started with black tea - which is known as red tea in China .
+After trying nearly every type of tea, I settled on Pu-erh tea, which in China is often called black tea.

-Another great thing about pu-erh is that you can age it, and the tea is getting better with time, like scotch.
-Isn't it great? ...
-Most of the times it is, but sometimes you got a miss: a tea that tasted better when young.
+Another great thing about pu-erh is that it can be aged, and in many cases, it gets better with time — like scotch.
+Isn't that great?
+Well, most of the time it is.
+Occasionally you get a miss — a tea that actually tasted better when it was young.

-Most of my tea comes from China, and I usually make tea using a slightly modified version of Gongfu cha.
-Later I will post pictures of my tea collection; currently, I am in the process of retasting all my tea and updating the corresponding notes.
+Most of my tea comes from China, and I usually brew it using a slightly modified version of Gongfu cha.
+I’ll be posting photos of my collection soon — I’m currently in the process of retasting my teas and updating my notes.

-And in case you haven't noticed it yet, this site's bootstrap theme is inspired by tea.
+And in case you haven’t noticed: the bootstrap theme for this site is inspired by tea.

 View comments.